oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 #### IO limit tuning

-Io limit is tuned by a similar mechanism in MOM but need Engine to make the whole decision.
-THis is because vms use that storage domain reside on different host, and the tunning need a global decision.
+IO limit is tuned by a similar mechanism in MOM, but needs Engine to make the whole decision.
+This is because vms use that storage domain reside on different hosts, and the tunning need a global decision.
 We use the following policy:

-*   If one or above vms's io is below the reserve, we pick a vDisk created by quota consumer and use this storage domain to deflate its io limit by certain percent(e.g. 5% but not below the reserved min value).
+*   If one or above vms's IO is below the reserve, we pick a vDisk created by quota consumer and use this storage domain to deflate its io limit by certain percent(e.g. 5% but not below the reserved min value).

 To this end, we need to distinguish the situation that vm has fewer IO than reserved and other vm's IO affect its IO bandwidth.
 The vm picked satisfies:

-      vDisk I/O bandwidth usage - minimum reserved I/O value reserved is the max among all the vDisks that consumes the quota
+      vDisk IO bandwidth usage - minimum reserved IO value reserved is the max among all the vDisks that consumes the quota

 *   If all vDisks' reserve IO bandwidth can be guarteed, the IO limit for a vm can be inflated by a certain percent. (not exeeding quota)

 The vm picked satisfies:

-      vDisk IO limit - I/O bandwidth usage is the min among all the vDisks that consumes the quota
+      vDisk IO limit  -  IO bandwidth usage is the min among all the vDisks that consumes the quota

-Thus, MOM need collect IO bandwidth usage statistics of vms' vDisks and check if its reserve cannot be guaranteed or all the vDisks can be guaranteed.
+Thus, MOM need to collect IO bandwidth usage statistics of vms' vDisks and check if its reserve cannot be guaranteed or all the vDisks can be guaranteed.
 If it is the case, it should notify vdsm and further engine.
-VDSM can change the status and make engine know when it poll these information.
+VDSM can change the status and make engine know when it polls these information.
 When engine is notified, it picks the vDisk and set its io limit to a new value.

 ## Documentation / External references